kevonc/kevonc.github.io/_posts/2012-10-21-it-is-why-and-how-you-do-it-that-matters.md

 ---
 layout: post
-title: "It is why and how you do it that matters"
+title: "It Is Why And How You Do It That Matters"
 date: 2012-10-21 14:00
-categories: life
+categories: self
 tagline: "life is too short not to try everything"
 tags: [life, advice, reflection]
 ---